hainayanda/CombineAsync/README.md

 ## Usage

-`CombineAsync` contains of several extensions that can be used when working with `Combine` and Swift async
+`CombineAsync` contains several extensions that can be used when working with `Combine` and Swift async

 ### Publisher to Async

-You can convert any object that implement `Publisher` into Swift async with a single call:
+You can convert any object that implements `Publisher` into Swift async with a single call:

 ```swift
 let result = await publisher.sinkAsynchronously()